swax/Mindmess/README.md

 - **Model Selection:** Choose from a variety of OpenAI GPT models
 - **Spend Tracking:** Mindmess tallies up how much you've spent so far in API fees by model
+- **Output Views:** Select to view your output as editable text, monospaced, or markdown

 ### Tech stack